-3. What matters are disclosable under the CA?
+3. What matters are disclosable under the Whistleblower Laws?

-A matter is disclosable under the CA where the Whistleblower has reasonable grounds to suspect that the information concerns misconduct, or an improper state of affairs or circumstances, about Sunwater or its related entities (including conduct that constitutes an offence against certain legislation).
+A matter is disclosable under the Whistleblower Laws where the discloser (also known as the "Whistleblower") has reasonable grounds to suspect that the information concerns misconduct, or an improper state of affairs or circumstances, about Sunwater or its related entities (including conduct that constitutes an offence against certain legislation) (also known as a "qualifying disclosure" or "disclosable matter").
+Matters that fall outside of that definition do not qualify for protection under the Whistleblower Laws.